QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

 ## Setting up SSH

+Perform the next steps in a vault VM terminal.

-1. Open a vaultVM Terminal and generate an SSH key pair.
+1. Generate an SSH key pair.
 Skip this step if you already have your keys.

       ```shell_prompt
       [user@vault ~]$ ssh-keygen -t ed25519 -a 500